audeering/opensmile/_sources/reference.rst.txt

                            overwriting the log-file at every program start (which is the default behaviour).
 |
-| **-nologfile**
-|                          If this option is specified, openSMILE does not write
-                           to a log file (use this on a read-only filesystems, for example).
-|
 | **-noconsoleoutput**
 |                          If this option is specified, no log-output is
                            displayed in the console.
-Logging to the log file is not affected by this option, see ’nologfile’ for disabling the log-file.
+Logging to the log file, if enabled, is not affected by this option.

 .. _opensmile-architecture: